x

 Add salt and pepper.
 Mix well.

-Heat peanut oil in a large skillet and pour the beaten eggs in.
+Heat the peanut oil in a large skillet and pour the beaten eggs in.
 Cook until the omelet is set by turning halfway through cooking.

 Slide the omelette onto a plate and garnish with the preparation of goat cheese.